+Join this list if you wish to participate in our webinar or seminar training to resolve your Wing Chun issues.
+Click here.
 This post further proves that mainstream Wing Chun is Unscientific.
 Disclosure Mainstream Wing Chun Mainstream Wing Chun Mainstream Wing Chun ---- Chat GPT 's analysis: "Great question.
 Let’s break this down from a purely scientific and biomechanical perspective—forgetting Wing Chun exists, and imagining a new martial art that teaches practitioners to jam their arms into the center of their body to perform blocks, diversions, and strikes.
 1. Anatomical Considerations The arms have natural range of motion that allow them to move freely to the sides, diagonally, and forward.
 Jamming the arms into the centerline of the body restricts this range.
 The shoulders, elbows, and wrists are designed to work in coordinated arcs.
 Tucking or jamming them too tightly to the center introduces tension in the joints and limits fluidity.
-Shoulder impingement and joint strain become a risk if this central jamming becomes habitual under force.
-2. Biomechanics of Power and F...
+Shoulder impingeme...

 Comments